 Released by Accucraft UK in February 2020, a fine model of the early-type Ashbury / Metropolitan covered goods 'G' van with both the 'porthole' vented and unvented versions available.
 The porthole covers and latches are positionable by the customer depending on preference.

 Following on from their previous Isle of Man Railway buildings work, Brunel Models produced 15mm scale models of the water tank at Ballasalla in February 2020 and Santon Station building in August 2020.

 To close out a challenging 2020, a finescale model of the IMR Bolster Wagon was released by EMA Heritage under the brand label Metro-Ashbury Model Works, available as a kit or ready-to-run with the kit build service offered.

-It is pleasing to note that further carriage and wagon types are under development for release in 2021 and beyond.
+It is pleasing to note that further Isle of Man Railway / Manx Northern Railway locomotive, carriage and wagon types are under development for release in 2022 and beyond.